wicked-rainman/DAPL/docs/ASN_UPDATE_HOWTO.md

+How to update ./Reference/asn.csv

-The file ../Reference/asn.csv has the format:
+asn.csv has the format:

     <START_INT>,<END_INT>,<ASN>,<ASN Name>